NickGrunert/master-thesis/modules/03_truth_compare.typ

     print(f"Spearman: {r:.3f}")
     ```

+    #pagebreak()
     #heading(depth: 5, numbering: none, bookmarked: false)[Results]
     The findings of this experiment are illustrated in @fig:truth_compare:spearman and appear to be promising.
     As demonstrated by the Spearman coefficient, @fig:truth_compare:spearman:a and @fig:truth_compare:spearman:c exhibit a high or very high positive correlation with the ground truth data.
     The results of @fig:truth_compare:spearman:b are not as favorable, rather indicating no or a very weak correlation.

+    The Spearman rank correlation coefficient is a valuable non-parametric measure of monotonic relationships between two variables.
+    However, it has been observed to be misleading when the data points are densely clustered within a narrow value range.
+    The scores are typically confined to the interval $[0, 1]$, though in practice, most values may be concentrated within a small subinterval.

+    In circumstances where such clustering occurs, rank distinctions become minimal or ambiguous, thereby reducing the meaningful variability that Spearman relies on to detect correlation.
+    This is essentially what transpired in @fig:truth_compare:spearman:b, particularly when comparing solely the values generated using Scharr.
+    Consequently, even in the presence of a genuine underlying trend, the coefficient may exhibit a low or unstable correlation.
+    This is attributable to the fact that the input lacks sufficient spread to clearly express monotonic relationships.
+    This effect is especially pronounced when absolute differences in segmentation quality are subtle and fail to translate into distinct ranks.

+    Therefore, it is imperative to exercise caution when interpreting Spearman coefficients in such circumstances.
     A comparative analysis of the data reveals that it is generally comparable to the results obtained from the Pearson coefficient.
-However, a closer inspection of the data reveals no significant differences between the two methods, at least based on the examples that have been presented.
+    A thorough examination of the data reveals no substantial disparities between the two methods, at least based on the examples that have been presented.
-    Consequently, the final evaluation will be conducted using both the Spearman and the Pearson coefficient, as they are both valid metrics for measuring the correlation between two datasets and may therefore both bring valuable insights.
+    Consequently, the final evaluation will be conducted using both the Spearman and the Pearson coefficients.
+    These are two valid metrics for measuring the correlation between two datasets, and therefore both may be used to provide valuable insights.

     #subpar.grid(
       columns: 3,